DBuehler/Notes/Programming/git.homenas/README.md

 ```
 git clone ssh://homenas/volume1/git/<repo name>.git
 ```

+Note: logged in user must be in the git group on homenas

 ----

 Note: "git init --bare" results in wonky file and directory permissions, hence the chmods in the script...